-SoFi Insights is an app that helps you plan for life-changing events like starting a family.
+SoFi has an app that helps you plan for life-changing events like starting a family.
 From your smartphone, you can track your expenses, explore the debt payoff planner, monitor your credit score, and talk to a financial planner for no cost.

 What questions should I ask HR before going on maternity leave?

 You can ask HR what benefits you are entitled to and how your health insurance will change after the birth or adoption.
 It’s also important to ensure the required forms are completed and any negotiated agreements for maternity leave are laid out in writing and signed by your employer.